College of Humanities & Behavioral Sciences

 The minor in ethics is a low-credit option to add skills in critical thinking, problem-solving, empathy, and cultural competence to your portfolio, and an ethics minor complements almost any other program of study.
 Requirements for the minor are summarized below.

-The Ethics Minor consists of 15 semester hours of philosophy courses as outlined below:
+The Ethics Minor consists of 15 credits (5 courses) as outlined below:

 - PHIL 430 - Advanced Healthcare Ethics